A mathematical model and forecast for the coronavirus disease COVID-19 in Italy

 While maintaining the current trends in the epidemic development, the projected trajectories of the main indicators of the epidemic have the form shown in the diagrams in Fig. 1–13.

 The diagrams in Fig. 1–4 indicate:

-- actual trajectories of the main indicators of the COVID-19 epidemic in Italy for the entire observation period, including the 20-day forecasting period;
+- actual trajectories of the main cumulative indicators of the COVID-19 epidemic in Italy for the entire observation period;

-- actual trajectories of changes in the daily indicators of the COVID-19 epidemic in Italy for the entire observation period, including the 20-day forecast period;
+- actual trajectories of changes in the daily indicators of the coronavirus epidemic in Italy for the entire observation period;

-- boundaries of the confidence intervals (p = 0.3), corresponding to the forecast for 10 days.
+- boundaries of the confidence intervals (p = 0.3) corresponding to the 10-day forecast.

-- actual trajectories of lethality indicators I (TC), I (CC) and IP progress indicator for the entire observation period, including the 20-day forecast period;
+- actual trajectories of lethality indicators I (TC), I (CC) and IP progress indicator for the entire observation period;

-- calculated trajectories of the indicators for the same period, as well as for a 30-day forecasting period.
+- calculated trajectories of the indicators for the same period, as well as for a 10-day forecast period.

 Sources of statistical data: